Master of Science in Biomedical Science Program

 - Pre-medical post-baccalaureate

 We are happy to announce that our master’s program now offers a pre-medical post-baccalaureate component.
-The application deadline for this component is February 15th and students will matriculate during the summer semester.
 Applicants who wish to complete the master’s program as preparatory to medical school should select the "Biomedical Science/PB-MS” program on the on-line application.
 This component of our master’s program will aid students who have already completed medical school prerequisites and earned a baccalaureate degree to enhance their current science knowledge with graduate level medical science classes and MCAT preparation to increase their competitiveness for health professional school admissions or other medical science career.
 Additional information may be found on our "Questions and Answers" webpage.

 Students enrolling in the pre-medical postbac specialization will automatically be enrolled in the non-thesis option.
 Prior to orientation and during the academic advising phase of orientation, students will be given information on possible research projects and summer internships.